nikinath/go-web-workshop/section03/README.md

     Error replies to the request with the specified error message and HTTP code.
 The error message should be plain text.

-A call to `Error` can then replace a call to `WriteHeader` followed by a some call writing to the `ResponseWriter`.
+A call to `Error` can then replace a call to `WriteHeader` followed by some call writing to the `ResponseWriter`.

 #### Exercise status codes with http.Error